yukaiw23/pointnet/README.md

 </p>

-where xi, yi, zi are three coordinates of each point within the pointcloud, and M, n are total number of points within the pointcloud
+where xi, yi, zi are three coordinates of each point within the point cloud, and M, n are a total number of points within the point cloud

 Examples of modifying pointcloud of 'airplane' are shown below:
-One quarter / Half /Three quarters of the pointcloud is removed:
+One quarter / Half /Three-quarters of the point cloud is removed:
 <p align="center">
   <img src = "https://user-images.githubusercontent.com/114976583/230169282-517eed79-8e81-46b1-b23d-2a0a5284b747.png" width="350" height="350"> | <img src = "https://user-images.githubusercontent.com/114976583/230169509-bb729cd7-ee94-4fa9-8564-f245c5ca3c87.png" width="350" height="350">